novuhq/hacksquad-website/README.md

 Welcome to Hacksquad 2022!
 </h2>
 <h3 align="center">
-Contribute code, meet community members, participate in workshops, and win more SWAG
+Contribute code as a team, meet community members, participate in workshops, and win SWAG
 </h3>

 With the fantastic atmosphere of Hacktoberfest, we have decided to create Hacksquad.
 Hacksquad is here to enhance your **Swag**, meet with more community members and participate in workshops from our great sponsors.